Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Rotator Cuff Tear

-A rotator cuff strain is a tear to any of the four rotator cuff muscles in the shoulder.
-These muscles are important for stabilizing the shoulder joint.
+A rotator cuff strain is a tear to any of the four rotator cuff muscles in the shoulder and is common in throwing and racket sports.

 The patient will often be unable to sleep on the injured shoulder and there may be signs of impingement where the tendon pinches between the ball and socket of the shoulder joint when moving the arm out over head height.